 This weekend will be useful for anyone wishing to find out more about music therapy.
 It details how music therapists work in a variety of different settings.
 It will be beneficial to those wishing to satisfy curiosity, and also enable those who may wish to consider training as a music therapist to reflect on their motivations and skills.

 Participants will be expected to engage in small group discussions and there are several practical sessions during the weekend where participants will be encouraged to explore and play a wide range of percussion instruments.
 Comfortable clothing should be worn and participants can bring their own instruments if they wish.

-This weekend will provide an introduction to music therapy, specifically the approach taught on the post graduate MA course at Roehampton University.
-It is very useful for anyone wishing to undertake a career in Music Therapy and for those who would like to find out more about what is actually involved in practice.
+This weekend will provide an introduction to music therapy, specifically the approach taught on the post graduate MA course at the University of Roehampton.
+It is very useful for anyone wishing to undertake a career in music therapy and for those who would like to find out more about what is actually involved in practice.
 A certificate of attendance will be available at the end of the weekend.

 Mary-Clare Fearn is an experienced Music Therapist who has a broad range of experience working predominantly with children in the NHS and education.
-She has for many years been involved in training at introductory and MA level, and following her relocation to Dorset, continues to provide training for Roehampton University.
+She has for many years been involved in training at introductory and MA level, and following her relocation to Dorset, continues to provide training for the University of Roehampton.

 Since qualifying as a Music Therapist from Roehampton in 1990, Mary-Clare has gained extensive experience of working with adults and children who have a wide range of learning, emotional and physical disabilities.
 She enjoys working with students and has run introduction to music therapy courses and training days for a number of different organisations.

 She is a registered supervisor with the British Association of Music Therapists and part of her practice is supervising other music therapists.
 She is also registered with the Health and Care Professions Council.